A late start of the day

 Traffic stops due to the Sukhothai Loy Krathong parade

 I want to go back to the guesthouse, but there is an obstacle.
 For now, no more buses are returning to the central city.
 Soon enough I see why; because of the kick-off of the Sukhothai Loy Krathong parade.
-All kinds of beautifully traditionally dressed delegations from different Thai cities pass in a long procession to the entrance of Sukhothai historical park.
-All other traffic is halted by the police.
-With my planned massage in mind, I try to snatch a songthaew to the city beyond the starting point of the procession, in vain.
+All kinds of beautifully traditionally dressed delegations from different Thai cities pass in a long procession to the Sukhothai historical park entrance.
+The police halt all other traffic.
+With my planned massage in mind, I try to snatch a songthaew to the city beyond the procession’s starting point, in vain.

 A unique procession of delegations from Thai cities